 Most ETPs along with many equities will perform splits to keep the trading price in a range that’s comfortable for traders, few are looking to stick with the no split policy used by BRK.A

 For an ever declining underlying like UVXY, this means a reverse split to raise the price back up.
 UVXY has undergone 10 reverse splits ranging from 1-for-4 to 1-for-10 If these splits we never performed UVXY’s initial price of $40 would now be trading at .00000067 per share.
 If you take initial price ($40) and back out those splits, the price at inception would be $2,400,000,000.
-That’s $2.4 Billion per share
+That’s $2.4 Billion per share.

 For option traders, the spot price can be very important.
 The granularity of option strikes decreases as the spot price drops.
 A $.50 move when spot is $40 represents 1.25% between strikes.
 However if spot is only $10, then the difference between $.50 strikes is now 5%.
 When spot drops to $5 and the strikes are 10% apart.
 This makes is very challenging to pinpoint a risk level, open certain spreads, or achieve a desired yield from option writing.